9Zero-Climate/member-connections-ai/README.md

   - Uploads coverage reports to Codecov
   - Requires `DB_URL` secret

-- **Slack Sync**: Runs daily at midnight Pacific time to sync messages from configured Slack channels
+- **Sync All**: Runs daily at midnight Pacific time to sync data from external sources (OfficeRnD, Notion, LinkedIn, Slack)
   - Can be manually triggered from the Actions tab
-  - Supports custom channel selection for manual runs
-  - Requires `SLACK_BOT_TOKEN` and `DB_URL` secrets
+  - Requires various environment variables, see `config.ts`